 RELATED: Historic NJ Villages That Are Fun for Kids and Families

-Plowing the fields at Historic Longstreet Farm.
+Give the farmer a hand plowing the fields at Historic Longstreet Farm.

 Historic Longstreet Farm – Holmdel

-Longstreet Farm re-creates the sights, sounds, and smells of rural Monmouth County in the 1890s, right down to the breeds of animals and crops raised at that time.
+Longstreet Farm recreates the sights, sounds, and smells of rural Monmouth County in the 1890s, right down to the breeds of animals and crops raised at that time.
 Like other living history farms, interpreters in period dress demonstrate both daily and seasonal agricultural and domestic activities, including sheep shearing, spring planting, and ice cutting.
 Visitors can pitch in with weekend activities such as milking a cow, grinding corn for animal feed, and wood-stove cooking.
 There are multiple festivals and seasonal events planned throughout the year as well.
 Longstreet Farm is located within beautiful Holmdel Park, which features playgrounds, picnic areas, and hiking trails.
 Free admission.

 Be sure to stop by the chicken house on your tour of Howell Living History Farm.

 Howell Living History Farm – Lambertville